gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 |                           Chunk #n                            |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-Crypto-encrypt-chunk-states-1 title="SCTP Packet Before PROTECTED State" artwork-align="center"}
+{: #sctp-Crypto-encrypt-chunk-states-1 title="Plain Text SCTP Packet" artwork-align="center"}

 The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes
-the structure of an SCTP packet being sent or received when the
+the structure of plain text SCTP packet being sent or received when
-association has not reached the PROTECTED state yet.
-In this case only
+the association has not reached the PROTECTED state yet.
+SCTP packet
+as depicted in {{sctp-Crypto-encrypt-chunk-states-2}} may also be sent
+in PROTECTION PENDING state.
+In this case only control chunks or
-control chunks or CRYPTO chunks can be handled.
-Only one CRYPTO
+CRYPTO chunks can be handled.
+Only one CRYPTO chunk can be sent in a
-chunk can be sent in a SCTP packet.
+SCTP packet.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3